 Federal Open Market Committee (FOMC)

 Fed has been working to promote maximum employment, stable price and moderate long-term interest rate in the United States.
 Federal Open Market Committee (FOMC) meets eight times each year to discuss goals and achievements.
-They hold these meetings to set the future course of overnight interest rate.
+They hold these meetings to set the future course of overnight interest rate, which always play a vital role in forex fundamental analysis.

 The important attendees of FOMC include the board of governors (7 members appointed by the President and approved by the Senate), the president of the Federal Reserve Bank of New York and 4 of the other 11 Federal reserve bank presidents.
 The time for the release of data differs.
 But the usual time is 07:15 GMT i.e. 02:15 EST. Dates and time of the FOMC meeting statement are available on the Federal Reserve website.